 Kubegres allows to back-up the Primary PostgreSql database to a given volume in a scheduled way.

-To enable the backup option in a Postgres cluster, add the property "backup" to its Kubegres YAML, as in the example below:
+Once the PVC is created, to enable the backup feature for a Postgres cluster, add the property "backup" to its Kubegres YAML, as in the example below:

 backup: schedule: "0 */1 * * *" pvcName: my-backup-pvc volumeMount: /var/lib/backup

 The above config has the following properties:

 - "backup.schedule: "0 */1 * * *" : it schedules a back-up every hour on the hour.
 Its format follows the standard Cron spec.

 - "backup.pvcName: my-backup-pvc" : the Persistence-Volume-Claim (PVC) defining where the back-up data will be stored.
 A volume backed by a PVC is mounted into the path defined by "backup.volumeMount" (see below).

 - "backup.volumeMount: /var/lib/backup" : the location where the backup is stored in the docker image.
 A volume is mounted on that path using the PVC name defined by "database.pvcName".

 Please see below an example of a full Kubegres YAML config with those back-up properties:

 apiVersion: kubegres.reactive-tech.io/v1 kind: Kubegres metadata: name: mypostgres namespace: default spec: replicas: 3 image: postgres:14.1 port: 5432 database: size: 200Mi backup: schedule: "0 */1 * * *" pvcName: my-backup-pvc volumeMount: /var/lib/backup env: - name: POSTGRES_PASSWORD valueFrom: secretKeyRef: name: mySecretResource key: superUserPassword - name: POSTGRES_REPLICATION_PASSWORD valueFrom: secretKeyRef: name: mySecretResource key: replicationUserPassword